GrokSurf's San Diego

 Water colors

-Posted by George J. Janczyn on August 18, 2009
+Posted by George J Janczyn on August 18, 2009

 Yesterday the LA Times printed a motivating opinion by Emily Green that encourages us to rethink our overgreen landscapes with an eye towards native plants.
 Ms. Green neatly points out: